 Work-related videos are driving senior executives to take action.

 Forbes Insights, in association with Google, surveyed more than 300 C-level and senior executives at large U.S. companies ($500 million-plus in annual revenues) to learn more about how they are approaching Web video as a source of business-related information.
 The results are both surprising and important for anyone who’s job it is to communicate with and influence senior executives in any sized company.
+Even those that are in Interim Executive Jobs seem to be recognising the importance of web video for business information.

 The graphic above (created by eMarketer) illustrates post video-viewing intent.
 Clearly video’s influence is growing and will only continue to grow in the coming years.
 The following is a summary of some of the findings of the Forbes/Google research: